 Key Notes About Honey Storage For Long-Term Use

-There is nothing much to worry about storing honey, either manuka or raw varieties.
-It is simply straightforward.
-And similar to other kinds of food, there are 3 basic ways to store honey: at room temperature, In the fridge, or In the freezer.
+Don’t worry if you don’t know the correct way to store honey.
+Whether manuka or raw honey, it is simply straightforward.
+Like other kinds of food, there are 3 basic ways to store honey: at room temperature, in the fridge, or in the freezer.

 At Room Temperature (In Your Pantry)